Photographer: Bernard DUPONT

 Black Lemur Distribution, Habitat, and Ecology

-The majority of individuals also tend to live as social creatures, in groups of between 7 and 10 individuals.
-Further, these small groups tend to follow a single female, and infighting rarely occurs.
+It’s also a highly social animal, as well.
+The majority of individuals tend to choose to live as social creatures.
+These do so in groups numbering somewhere between 7 and 10 individuals.
+These small groups additionally tend to follow a single female, with infighting occurring only rarely.

 Species Sharing Its Range

-Check out our other articles on 8 South American Geological Marvels, Yellow-Eyed Penguin, Blood Falls, Old Woman Cactus, Giant Mesquite Bug, Carolina Hammerhead Shark
+Check out our other articles on 8 South American Geological Marvels, Yellow-Eyed Penguin, Blood Falls, Old Woman Cactus, Giant Mesquite Bug, Carolina Hammerhead Shark, Green Iguana

 Leave a Reply